katmutua/admission_controller/README.md

 - How to create an admission controller in Kubernetes
-    - we can dynamically configure what resources are subject to what admission webhooks via ValidatingWebhookConfiguration or MutatingWebhookConfiguration.
+    - we can dynamically configure what resources are subject to what admission webhooks via `ValidatingWebhookConfiguration` or `MutatingWebhookConfiguration`.

-Kubernetes API
- - based on REST model; gives possibility of managing all workloads using HTTP requests
+- Kubernetes API is based on REST model; gives possibility of managing all workloads using HTTP requests

 Two types of admission controllers in Kubernetes
-  - Validating admission controller :
-    proxies the requests to the subscribed web hooks Kubernetes API registers the webhooks based on the resource type and the request method
+  - Validating admission controller: proxies the requests to the subscribed web hooks Kubernetes API registers the webhooks based on the resource type and the request method